 - Push yourself up from the bench.

-A walk-in bathtub is similar to a traditional tub, but it has a watertight door that lets you easily step in the tub.
-It can be a really comfortable solution because it lets you to fully enjoy bathing without the need of any chair, bench or other assistive devices.
+A walk-in bathtub is similar to a traditional tub, but it has a watertight door that lets you easily step into the tub.
+It can be a really comfortable solution because it lets you fully enjoy bathing without the need for any chair, bench, or other assistive devices.
 However, it has a disadvantage: you have to get in the tub before you start to fill it and you have to wait until it drains before getting out of it.

 Unfortunately, walk-in tubs are not considered Durable Medical Equipment (DME), therefore in the vast majority of cases, Medicare does not cover the costs of purchasing and installing them.

 However, if the walk-in tub is a medical necessity and you have a medical prescription, Medicare can decide in your favor and cover some or all of your costs in the form of reimbursement.
 So it’s a risky solution because you won’t get any money from Medicare in advance and you can’t be sure Medicare will pay after the purchase.

 You have a much higher chance of success with Medicaid if you need your walk-in tub covered.

 Bathtub Lifts for Seniors – How Do They Work?